Griefed/ServerPackCreator/backend/main/resources/README.md

 ![gui dark](img/gui_dark.png)

-# Advantages/Disadvantages of CLI, GUI and Webservice:
+# Advantages/Disadvantages of CLI, GUI:

 Each way of using ServerPackCreator has its advantages and disadvantages.
 Depending on your environment, it may be better to use one way over the other.
 This section highlights some of the advantages and disadvantages of each version to help you decide which way you are going to use.